futzu/SCTE35_threefive/README.md

+The Grande Unification has begun.
+Soon all of my SCTE-35 projects will be folded in to threefive and I will use the unified power to enslave all humanity and ascend to my rightful place as GurKhan, The Universal Ruler in accordance with the prophecy.

 ### threefive v2.4.81. is now available.
 ### A big thank you to [Super Dave]( @davemevans ) he really stepped up to help make XML support happen.